 A provider listed in the directory for your plan.
 A NAP provider listed in the NAP directory is not a network provider.

 Out-of-network provider

-A provider who is not a network provider.
+A provider who is not a network provider or a network provider that is seen without a referral.